 Skipping the freezer

-Ripe fruit isn’t the only type that should get the freezer treatment.
-Whether you find you just have too many berries to eat at once or you want to have summer flavors on hand year round, clean them, dry them, and stick them in the freezer.
+When it comes to keeping berries fresher for longer, the freezer is always a good beet!
+Whether you find you just have too many berries to eat at once or you want to have summer flavors on hand year-round, clean them, dry them and stick them in the freezer.
 Learn how to freeze strawberries and how to freeze all sorts of fruits at home.

 Baking with any berry—no matter how under- or overripe